-We also offer U.S. clients a number of additional services, including RTs, our Peace of Mind® Extended Service Plan (POM), H&R Block Emerald Prepaid Mastercard® (Emerald Card), EAs, Tax Identity Shield® (TIS), RAs, and small business financial solutions.
-For our Canadian clients we also offer POM, H&R Block Instant RefundSM, H&R Block Pay With Refund®, and small business financial solutions.
+We also offer U.S. clients a number of additional services, including Refund Transfers (RT), our Peace of Mind[®] Extended Service Plan (POM), H&R Block Emerald Prepaid Mastercard[®] (Emerald Card[®]), Emerald Advances (EA), Tax Identity Shield[®] (TIS), Refund Advances (RA), and small business financial solutions.
+For our Canadian clients, we also offer POM, H&R Block's Instant RefundSM, H&R Block Pay With Refund[®], and small business financial solutions.

 Refund Transfers.
 RTs enable clients to receive their tax refunds by their chosen method of disbursement and include a feature enabling clients to deduct tax preparation and related fees from their tax refunds.
-Depending on circumstances, clients may choose to receive their RT proceeds by a load to their Emerald Card, by receiving a check or by direct deposit to an existing account.
-RTs are available to U.S. clients and are frequently obtained by those who (1) do not have bank accounts into which the IRS can direct deposit their refunds; (2) like the convenience and benefits of a temporary account for receipt of their refund; and/or (3) prefer to have their tax preparation fees paid directly out of their refunds.
+Depending on circumstances, clients may choose to receive their RT proceeds by a load to their Emerald Card, a deposit to their Spruce Spending Account, by receiving a check or by direct deposit to an existing account.
+RTs are available to U.S. clients and are frequently obtained by those who: (1) do not have bank accounts into which the IRS can direct deposit their refunds; (2) like the convenience and benefits of a temporary account for receipt of their refund; and/or (3) prefer to have their tax preparation fees paid directly out of their refunds.
 RTs are offered through our relationship with our bank partner.
-We offer a similar program, H&R Block Pay With Refund®, to our Canadian clients through a Canadian chartered bank.
+We offer a similar program, H&R Block Pay With Refund[®], to our Canadian clients through a Canadian chartered bank.

 Peace of Mind® Extended Service Plan.
-We offer POM to U.S. and Canadian clients, whereby we (1) represent our clients if they are audited by a taxing authority, and (2) assume the cost, subject to certain limits, of additional taxes owed by a client resulting from errors attributable to H&R Block.
+We offer POM to U.S. and Canadian clients who obtain assisted tax preparation services, whereby we (1) represent our clients if they are audited by a taxing authority, and (2) assume the cost, subject to certain limits, of additional taxes owed by a client resulting from errors attributable to H&R Block.
 The additional taxes paid under POM have a cumulative limit of \$6,000 for U.S. clients and \$3,000 CAD for Canadian clients with respect to the federal, state/provincial and local tax returns we prepared for applicable clients during the taxable year protected by POM.

-H&R Block Emerald Prepaid Mastercard.
+H&R Block Emerald Prepaid Mastercard®.
 The Emerald Card® enables clients to receive their tax refunds from the IRS directly on a prepaid debit card, or to direct RT, EA or RA proceeds to the card.
 The card can be used for everyday purchases, bill payments and ATM withdrawals anywhere Debit Mastercard® (Mastercard is a registered trademark of Mastercard International Incorporated) is accepted.
 Additional funds can be added to the card year-round, such as through direct deposit or at participating retail reload providers, and the Emerald Card can be added to clients' mobile wallets.
 We distribute the Emerald Card® issued by our bank partner.

 H&R Block Emerald Advance® Lines of Credit.
 EAs are lines of credit offered to clients in our offices, from mid-November through mid-January, in amounts up to \$1,000.
-If the borrower meets certain criteria as agreed in the loan terms, the line of credit can be utilized yearround.
+If the borrower meets certain criteria as agreed in the loan terms, the line of credit can be utilized year-round.
 In addition to the required monthly payments, borrowers may elect to pay down balances on EAs with their tax refunds.
 These lines of credit are offered by our bank partner, and we subsequently purchase a participation interest in all EAs originated by our bank partner.